-JT is a Chartered Physicist and a Fellow of the National Physical Laboratory (NPL), the Institute of Physics (UK) and the Institute of Engineering and Technology.
+JT is a Chartered Physicist and a Fellow of NPL, the Institute of Physics (IOP) and the Institute of Engineering and Technology (IET).
 He is also the NPL Head of Science and Engineering Profession for the Government Science and Engineering Profession (GSE).